Who are Factary?

 We use the information we collect from you via cookies in accordance with our Cookies Policy, which sets out the type of personal data we collect via our website.

 Information that you supply to Factary, whether via our website, by email, or by other means, will be securely stored by us.
-We will only disclose your personal information to third parties if we are required to do so by law or in the event that we sell or buy any business or assets.
+We will only use this data to contact you about projects we may be undertaking for you or services we provide to you, or to send you details of Factary services or publications that may be of interest to you.
+This data we hold will only be disclosed to third parties if we are required to do so by law or in the event that we sell or buy any business or assets.

 Should you wish to opt out of our mailing lists please let us know by emailing DataProtectionOfficer@factary.com.